Lemkinator/NAK-Buch/README.md

 ### 💸 Free of charge:

-There is already a free alternative, but it is a bit outdated, lacks some features, doesn't support all screen formats, and now displays a warning that it was developed for older...
+There is already a free alternative, but it is a bit outdated, lacks some features, doesn't support all screen formats, and now displays a warning that it was developed for older versions...

 ### 🎶Content: